Chicken is a great starting point when you are finding your way around the smoker.

 - The best woods for smoking chicken are hardwoods that do not contain a lot of resin.

-- Sweet, fruity woods, like oak, pecan, or apple, are great for smoking chicken.
+- Sweet, fruity woods, like oak, pecan wood, or apple, are great for smoking chicken.

 - Avoid using softwoods or woods with a powerful flavor, like mesquite or hickory.

 - You can use logs of wood, or wood chunks, chips, or pellets to smoke chicken.